 In 2005, Sandy became the managing editor of publications for American Water Works Association, an industry organization that works internationally to promote safe drinking water.
 Quickly learning the technical and political details of this complex industry, she wrote for AWWA’s biweekly subscription newsletter, a membership newspaper and e-publications.
 She left in 2011, retiring in earnest.
 Sandy also has been a freelance writer as vice president of the consulting firm, The Speaker’s Counsel, Inc. And she earned her APR (Accredited in Public Relations) designation from PRSA.

 Sandy initially joined the Society of Professional Journalists (SPJ) as a reporter in Wyoming where she served as secretary.
 She stayed active after moving to Denver, becoming president of the Colorado SPJ chapter in 1984.
 While working for Mountain Bell in Pueblo, Sandy was invited to social gatherings of local Colorado Press Women members and was impressed by their intelligence and friendliness.
 She joined CPW in 1978.
 She says she felt “at home” as a Press Women member.

 For 42 years, Sandy has been a devoted and involved member of CPW.
 She has served twice as CPW president, once from 2002-2004 and again for the past five years.
-As president, she also has taken over the duties of membership chair.
+As president, she also has taken on the duties of website manager and membership chair.
 (Membership is holding steady.)
 Earlier, Sandy was CPW’s program chair, vice president, publicity chair, contest chair and twice head of the committee that selected the Communicator of Achievement.